 - Always…always verify the content.

 - Variety is the spice of life.
 Diverse topic stories get you more eyeballs.
 Bring diversity onto the table.

 - User generated content is no different.
 They are also bound by the same legal and ethical codes as any other content.
 Give appropriate credit where you should – photos, videos, news tips etc.

 - Make sure your content is optimized for all networks and devices.
 People consume and share content in various ways.
-Just make sure that your content is sharable across social networks and is mobile responsive.
+Just make sure that your content is shareable across social networks and is mobile responsive.

 - While social journalism can help brands tell stories, keeping a hold of the PR paid media, content marketing and native advertising is equally crucial.